graciemcguire/working-with-typescript/README.md

 ```

 Awesome.
 Now let's fill in our properties.
 Were going to start with a
-`"compilerOptions"` key with an object as it's value.
+`"compilerOptions"` key with an object as its value.
 The `"compilerOptions"`
 object property is what we will use to declare the rules we want to enforce in
 our project.
 Inside of the `"compilerOptions"` object, we're going to add 3
 properties.